-You might have heard of coliving, but what the term draws up is a little hazy.
-Something to do with co-sleeping, parents might wonder, or living with aging grandparents?
+You might have heard of co-living, but what the term draws up is a little hazy.
+Something to do with co-sleeping, parents might wonder, or living with your own aging parents?

 It can be hard to keep up with all the terms, but we’re here to help.
-Co-living is actually a new property development trend, but the concept has been around for awhile and comes in different configurations, as you’ll see.
+Co-living is, in fact, a new property development trend, but the concept has been around for awhile and comes in different configurations, as you’ll see.
 We think that interior designers should know about it!

 For families raising children the concept promotes the sage notion that “it takes a village to raise a child”, and that people are their most productive when cooperating with one another.